 Holder – Of the cheque means any person entitled in his own name to the possession thereof and to receive or recover the amount due thereon from the parties thereto.

 Section 138 was inserted into the Act vide amendment of 1988.
-This section covers the provision for dishonour of cheques for insufficiency etc. of funds in the account of drawer.
+Dishonor of cheque section 138 covers the provision for dishonour of cheques for insufficiency etc. of funds in the account of drawer.
 The drawer pays off his lability to the payee through cheque and when bank returns the cheque unpaid due to insufficient balance on the account held by the drawer, the liability/debt remains due to the drawer and the amount remains unpaid.
-The return of cheque can be because of insufficient funds in the account or due to exceeding the limit of the amount which was agreed to be paid by the bank.
+This is known as the dishonor of cheque The return of cheque can be because of insufficient funds in the account or due to exceeding the limit of the amount which was agreed to be paid by the bank.
 Such a default by any person, creates a liability under the said provision.
 Section 142 of the Act deals with the cognizance of offences in compliance with the provision of Code of Criminal Procedure, 1973 (“CrPC”).

 Prior to 1988, in case a cheque was not honoured on presentment, the only remedy available under the Act was to file a civil suit in the court against the offender.
 However, this remedy did not have a desired deterrent effect on offenders and cheques started losing their credibility.
-Hence, the Act was amended several times to incorporate more stringent provisions to deal with dishonour.
+Hence, the Act was amended several times to incorporate more stringent provisions to deal with dishonour of cheque.